abstractqqq/dsds/readme.md

-# Welcome to the Dark Side of Data Science
+# Welcome to the Dark Side of Data Science (DSDS)

+Need to reorganize before publishing.

 Still in early development.
 Name of package undecided yet, well, probably it will be called the DarkSide or DSDS (Dark Side for Data Science).
 I choose DarkSide because data pipelines are like real life pipelines, buried under the ground.
 It is the most foundational work that is also the most under-appreciated component of any data science project.
 Feature selection is often considered a dark art, too.
 So the name DarkSide/dsds really makes sense to me.